Make sure that you have received official permission to study at LUE from us.

 EHIC = European Health Insurance Card

-In cases of acute problems, illnesses or pain, you can then use this paper and the EHIC card to go to any dentist, doctor or hospital for treatment.
+In cases of acute problems, illnesses or pain, you can then use the EHIC card to go to any dentist, doctor or hospital for treatment.
 The examination is free of charge.

 Since the EHIC is only valid for acute illnesses, we recommend that EU students with chronic ailments take out additional health insurance with a German insurance company.